-Tell students that at the end of this lesson, they will be able to

-- Describe the technique for relief of foreign-body airway obstruction for an adult or a child - Describe the technique for relief of foreign-body airway obstruction for an infant
+Tell students that at the end of this lesson, they will be able to describe the technique for relief of foreign-body airway obstruction for an adult, a child, and an infant.

-- Select a provider option to play for this lesson: in-facility or prehospital. - To review this lesson, students can review Part 11: Choking Relief for Adults, Children, and Infants in the online course provider manual.
+- Select a provider option to play for this lesson: in-facility or prehospital. - To review this lesson, students can refer to Part 11: Choking Relief for Adults, Children, and Infants in the provider manual.